When spring turns to summer and fall turns to winter, do you take the time to update your bug-out bag accordingly? You should!

 The bivy, or bivouac sack, is a sort of ultra-minimalist tent, consisting of little more than a tubular structure with a tiny annex near the head that is just big enough for you to crawl inside with or without a sleeping bag, and perhaps bring your pack in with you.

-They offer an easy and efficient way to get in out of the sun, wind and rain, and will definitely keep mosquitoes and other creepy crawlies off of you.
+They offer an easy and efficient way to get out of the sun, wind, and rain, and will definitely keep mosquitoes and other creepy crawlies off of you.

 Generally, unless I’m living in an area with high precipitation, I will choose a bivy over a tent in hot weather.

 Warm weather brings out more than just insects.
 Also crawling all over the ground will be snakes, arachnids and a variety of small, ground-bound mammals which can make life at camp annoying, to say nothing of giving you a rude awakening if they come upon you in the night.

 A hammock will allow you to prevent this unhappy outcome and also give you another easy option for setting up your sleeping arrangements at camp, so long as you have some sturdy trees nearby.

 Most modern hiking and camping hammocks take up very little room, way even less and are simple to set up and tear down in any conditions.
 When the weather is especially mild, a hammock is a great option and alternative to a bivy or tent.